Flehmen response: Inter-species communication

 The flehmen response is not limited to intra-species communication.
 Goats have been tested for their flehmen response to urine from 20 different species, including several non-mammalian species.
 This study suggests there is a common element in the urine of all animals, an interspecific pheromone, which elicits flehmen behavior.
 Specifically, chemical pheromone levels of a modified form of androgen, a sex hormone, were associated with the response in goats.

 Mammals exhibiting

 A wide range of mammals exhibit flehmen including both predatory and non-predatory species.

 The response is perhaps most easily observed in domestic cats and horses; both exhibit a strong flehmen response to odors.
-Stallions usually smell the urine of mares in estrus whereas the male giraffe's flehmen response includes actually tasting the female's urine.
+Stallions usually smell the urine of mares in estrus whereas the male giraffe's flehmen response includes tasting the female's urine.
 Elephants perform a flehmen response but also transfer chemosensory stimuli to the vomeronasal opening in the roof of their mouths using the prehensile structure, sometimes called a "finger", at the tips of their trunks.